U.S. FAA bans airlines from flying over Iraq, Iran after missile attack on U.S. troops

 “It is critical that states live up to this obligation as tensions in the Middle East rise,” the group said, days after the killing of General Qassem Soleimani on Friday plunged the region into a new crisis.

-On Monday, Germany published a new warning for Iraq, indicating areas of concern for overflying traffic, according to a report published by the site OPSGROUP.
+On Monday, Germany published a new warning for Iraq, indicating areas of concern for overflying traffic, according to OPSGROUP.

 The coordination team operated by IATA and the International Civil Aviation Organization (ICAO) was activated as a “standard precautionary measure,” in the event that contingency measures are required by airlines, IATA said in a statement to Reuters.